 Visit Student Services for advice on financial planning.

-The wage for RAs and administrative jobs is determined the supervisor.
-Sessional lecturers are paid according to the pay rates established the UBC Faculty Association.
+The wage for RAs and administrative jobs is determined by the supervisor.

 Major UBC and Department Awards

 Graduate Fellowships (amounts vary)

 Open to domestic and international students.
 No separate application required, all students are automatically considered.

 Four Year Doctoral Fellowships ($18 200 per year for up to 4 years plus tuition waiver)